 It was in the 1950's era and the work he created in this time that was of most interest to me, and the way he did it.
 Inspired by American painters likes of Jackson Pollock, Rothko, and Motherwell at this time, Peter's work evolved.
 This was also the time when started gliding.

 Living in St Ives, the beautiful place that it is, who wouldn't want to go and glide off the coastline, and see all it has to offer.
 What I found most intriguing about Lanyon was his creative process.
 He would go up is glider, and work from a single, aerial viewpoint, looking directly downwards, taking in all his saw, to apply it back in a two dimensional style, from memory and experience, building up layers of texture and colour.

-Both Terry Setch and Peter Lanyon continue to inspire my work as it continues to evolve, and I can see some of my own style mimicking that of these artists, particularly in my latest festival inspired piece called 'Happy Days'.
+Both Terry Setch and Peter Lanyon continue to inspire my work as it continues to evolve, and I can see some of my own style mimicking that of these artists, particularly in my festival inspired piece called 'Happy Days', which is now sold.

 I can see that my style is becoming more fluid and flexible, whilst keeping some structure with elements on the canvas that give the piece its meaning.
 Produced with abstract and realistic dimensions, it feels freer, less confined than some of my earlier pieces.
 The addition of metallic acrylic helps enhance areas whilst the line and layering give depth and definition.